alrevuelta/cONNXr/README.md

 * A pure C runtime for onnx shall be developed
 * No external libraries shall be used
-* Code shall compile with `C89` standard
+* Code shall compile with `C99` standard
-* Compiled code shall be as little as possible (i.e. fit into an Arduino)
+* Compiled code shall be as little as possible (i.e. fit into a small device)

 # Current limitations